lalrpop/lalrpop/doc/tutorial.md

 with LALRPOP.
 To start, we'll develop a little calculator for expressions like "3 - 5 * 2" and so forth.
 After this, we'll do some more examples that use some of LALRPOP's more advanced features, like macros and constructing parse trees.
+You can find the source code in the [calculator][] directory.

 LALRPOP works as a preprocessor that is integrated with cargo.
 When LALRPOP is invoked, it will search your source directory for files